saswatipatra/TapRoom/README.md

 # Kombucha Tap Room

-#### _A Web app for tracking kegs at a tap room - September 6, 2019_
+#### _A Web app for tracking kegs at a tap room - September 13, 2019_

 #### _By **Saswati Patra**_

 ## Description
-(Work in Progress - UI only)
 This Web app will directs the user to either a menu for Patron or an employee site for managing available kegs.
-The menu for oatrons shows available kombuchas on tap, categorized by flavor and their other information example Brand name, price etc.
+The menu for patrons shows available kombuchas on tap and their other information example Brand name, price etc.

-The employee page shows a list of available kombucha kegs, with additional information about the amount of kombucha left in each keg.
-The employer can navigate to a form to submit information about a new keg or to edit an existing keg's details.
+The employee page shows a list of available kombucha kegs.
+The employer can navigate to a form to submit information about a new keg.

 ## React Component and Route Structure
 ![flowchart showing React components and routes](./src/assets/images/flowchart.jpg)